owenburton/scholar-stats/README.md

 # TODO:

+# h index by position? ask zack to clarify
+# add last author position to chart

 # insert a gif of how it works
 # add author picture
 # add in a slider to sort by year